smart-village-solutions/Goldencobra/README.markdown

 <%= navigation_menu("MainNavigation") %>
 # renders menue starting with first Menuitem including title 'MainNavigation' and all children as a nested list
 ```

-##Activate Bugtracker in Application Layout
-place this code in your application layout in header section:
-`<%= bugtracker %>`

 ##Rendering content in layouts
 ```erb